phroun/appstyle/README.md

   * `noCloseBtn` - set this to `true` to remove the close button from the window
   * `titleBar` - set this to `false` to remove the title bar of a window (be careful, there's no default way to move a window without a title bar)
   * `toolFrame` - set this to `true` to use a smaller title bar and sizer style for this window
+  * `neverRaise` - set this to `true` to prevent a window from automatically raising to the top when it receives focus.
   * `x`, `y` - the initial x and y coordinates (in pixels) for this window (from the upper left corner)
   * `w`, `h` - the width and height (in character grid units) for this window
+  * `z` - the current z-order of this window. higher numnbers show on top of lower numbers. these get frequently re-enumerated.
   * `pixel` - set this to `true` to specify `w` and `h` as pixels instead of character grid units
   * `charGrid` - set thi to `true` to make the character grid visible (useful for debugging!)
   * `charWidth` - set this to override the default horizontal spacing of the character grid